niieani/gpt-tokenizer/README.md

 [![Play with gpt-tokenizer](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/gpt-tokenizer-tjcjoz?fontsize=14&hidenavigation=1&theme=dark)

-`gpt-tokenizer` is a highly optimized Token Byte Pair Encoder/Decoder for all OpenAI's models (including those used by GPT-2, GPT-3, GPT-3.5 and GPT-4), written in TypeScript.
+`gpt-tokenizer` is a highly optimized Token Byte Pair Encoder/Decoder for all OpenAI's models (including those used by GPT-2, GPT-3, GPT-3.5 and GPT-4).
+It's written in TypeScript, and is fully compatible with all modern JavaScript environments.

 OpenAI's GPT models utilize byte pair encoding to transform text into a sequence of integers before feeding them into the model.

-This package started off as a fork of [latitudegames/GPT-3-Encoder](https://github.com/latitudegames/GPT-3-Encoder), but then in version 2.0 was rewritten from scratch by porting @dmitry-brazhenko's [SharpToken](https://github.com/dmitry-brazhenko/SharpToken), and adding additional features.

 As of 2023, it is the most feature-complete, open-source GPT tokenizer on NPM.
 It implements some unique features, such as: